Quasi-isometry invariants of weakly special square complexes: (Reduced) Intersection Complexes

 \begin{theorem}[$\mathit{cf}$.
-Theorem \ref{TPBCM}] The induced action of $\pi_1(Y)$ on $I(\overline{Y})$ in Theorem \ref{TPBCM} is by semi-isomorphisms.
-Moreover, the canonical quotient map $\rho_Y:I(\overline{Y})\rightarrow RI(Y)$ is a semi-morphism. \end{theorem} \begin{proof} The induced action of $\pi_1(Y)$ on $I(\overline{Y})$ preserves the labels of simplices so that the action is by semi-isomorphisms on $I(\overline{Y})$.
+Theorem \ref{TPBCM}] If $Y$ is simple, then the induced action of $\pi_1(Y)$ on $I(\overline{Y})$ in Theorem \ref{TPBCM} is by semi-isomorphisms and the canonical quotient map $\rho_Y:I(\overline{Y})\rightarrow RI(Y)$ is a semi-morphism. \end{theorem} \begin{proof} The induced action of $\pi_1(Y)$ on $I(\overline{Y})$ preserves the labels of simplices so that the action is by semi-isomorphisms on $I(\overline{Y})$.
 Moreover, $\rho_Y$ is also a combinatorial map which preserves the labels of simplices so that $\rho_Y$ is a semi-morphism. \end{proof}

 Recall that for each simplex $\triangle'\subset RI(Y)$, the standard product subcomplex of $Y$ corresponding to $\triangle'$ is denoted by $K_{\triangle'}$ and the base of $K_{\triangle'}$ is denoted by $\bold{K}_{\triangle'}$.
 As $K_{\triangle'}$ is the quotient of a p-lift of $K_{\triangle'}$ by $\pi_1(Y)$, not the stabilizer of the p-lift, $f_Y(RI(Y))$ is a subcomplex of $Y$ which is the quotient of $\tilde{f}_Y(I_0(\overline{Y}))$ by $\pi_1(Y)$, not the stabilizer of $\tilde{f}_Y(I_0(\overline{Y}))$.
 So let us see the quotient of $\tilde{f}_Y(I_0(\overline{Y}))$ by its stabilizer.